syntaxfm/website/shows/324 - typescript.md

 LogRocket lets you replay what users do on your site, helping you reproduce bugs and fix issues faster.
 It's an exception tracker, a session re-player and a performance monitor.
 Get 14 days free at [logrocket.com/syntax](https://logrocket.com/syntax).

 ## Cloudinary - Sponsor
-[Cloudinary](https://cloudinary.com/?utm_source=Syntax.fm&utm_medium=Podcast&utm_content=Cloudinary_Syntax_podcast) is the best way to host, compress and transform your images on the web.
-Sign up for their free tier and get 10GB of bandwidth for free!
+[Cloudinary](https://cloudinary.com/?utm_source=Syntax.fm&utm_medium=Podcast&utm_content=Cloudinary_Syntax_podcast) is the best way to manage images and videos in the cloud.
+Edit and transform for any use case, from performance to personalization, using Cloudinary’s APIs, SDKs, widgets, and integrations.

 ## Show Notes